 The participants were Iranian women aged 18 to 70 years with overweight or obesity.
 The sample size for multiple regression analysis was determined based on guidelines recommending at least 15 cases per predictor variable.
-To enhance the effect size, 30 items per predictor variable were considered (33), resulting in a sample of 228 women recruited using purposive sampling.
+To improve the effect size, 30 items were considered for each predictor variable (33), resulting in a sample of 228 women recruited using purposive sampling.